ahmettkartal/ip-finder-extension/README.md

 ```
 > name => Name of extension
 > version => Version of extension
-> description => Description of extension.
+> description => Description of extension
-> manifest_version => The manifest version we will use in the extension
+> manifest_version => The manifest version that we will use in the extension

-The Manifest.json file is sufficient to create a standalone plugin.
+The Manifest.json file is sufficient to create an extension.
 You can start testing your extension now.
 #### 2- Enabling developer mode on the browser

 To test your plugin, you first need to activate developer mode on your browser.
 You can find this in the extensions (chrome: // extensions) section of your browser.